Sign In

 Limits on ESA Protections and Common Restrictions

-The primary limitations are in public access and travel, where ESAs are not treated the same as service animals.
+The primary limitations are in public access and travel, where ESA are not treated the same as service animals.
 Certain restrictions also apply in employment unless reasonable accommodation is negotiated.
 Misunderstanding these limitations can lead to refusals of entry or service.

 Penalties for Fraud or Misrepresentation